-The festival season is upon us; that, of course, doesn't mean we won't give any love to the wonderful exhibitions opening this month.
-Between mind building at transmediale and pushing your hearing limits at CTM, try to incorporate a slice of good, fine art into your leisure time.
+The festival season is upon us; that, of course, doesn't mean we won't give any love to the wonderful exhibition openings this month.
+Between mind building at transmediale and pushing your hearing limits at CTM, try to pack a slice of fine art into your leisure time.

 11.00 Uncanny Valleys Of a Possible Future @ Kunstraum Kreuzberg / Bethanien

 WHY: The CTM 2018 exhibition presents a variety of artistic approaches that occasionally playfully but always politically address the festival theme "Turmoil".
 It explores dualities – such as tension / explosion, apathy / engagement, regression / progress, peril / hope – through the works of artists Frédérick A. Belzile, Guy Ben-Ary, Jessica Ekomane, Peter Flemming, Lawrence Lek, Teun Vonk, Anne de Vries, ZULI, Zorka Wollny & Andrzej Wasilewski.
 These artists propose different ways by which to navigate the ongoing strain and unease of being torn between polarities.

 Kunstraum Kreuzberg / Bethanien / Mariannenplatz 2, 10997 Berlin, U Kottbusser Tor / open through 02.04 / more info

 19.00 Naufus Ramírez-Figueroa – "Third Lung" @ Galerie im Turm